-This was an open-label, non-randomized phase I/II dose-escalation trial to determine the safety and efficacy of subretinal administration of the study agent (ATIMP) in subjects with CNGB3-related achromatopsia.
-In the dose escalation phase, subjects were administered a single dose of ATIMP in cohorts of 3 subjects at a time (up to a maximum of 18 subjects in total).
-Based on toxicity data, the Independent Data Monitoring Committee (IDMC) made a recommendation on the dose to administer to the next cohort of 3 subjects.
+This is an open-label, non-randomized phase I/II dose-escalation trial to determine the safety and efficacy of subretinal administration of the study agent (ATIMP) in participants with CNGA3-related Achromatopsia.
+In this dose escalation study, up to 18 participants were administered one of 3 doses of the ATIMP in cohorts of 3 pediatric participants at a time in the first instance.
+Based on emerging safety data, the Safety and Data Monitoring Committee (SDMC) will make a recommendation on the dose to administer to the next cohort of 3 participants.